MicrosoftDocs/biztalk-docs/biztalk/core/office365-calendar-adapter.md

 ---
-title: "Use the Office 365 Outlook Email adapter | Microsoft Docs"
+title: "Use the Office 365 Outlook Calendar adapter | Microsoft Docs"
-description: Send and receive messages using the Office 365 Outlook Calendar adapter in BizTalk Server ms.custom: "" ms.date: "06/19/2018" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Send and receive messages using the Office 365 Outlook Calendar adapter in BizTalk Server.
+Use the adapter to create and receive calendar events using a receive port and send port, and use a sample XML message to create the calendar event. ms.custom: "" ms.date: "06/22/2018" ms.prod: "biztalk-server" ms.reviewer: ""